mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 ### Summary

 Katagiri Roshi introduces a series of seven talks on the *Platform Sutra,* the recorded teaching of Hui Neng, the Sixth Ancestor in China.
 This talk comments on Chapter 1, “Action and Intention,” which includes the famous “poetry contest.”
-He discusses the controversy of whether the point of Zen is really “to see into one’s own nature and achieve Buddhahood.”
+He discusses the controversy of whether the point of Zen is “to see into one’s own nature and achieve Buddhahood.”

 ### Transcript